GRIS-UdeM/SpatGRIS/README.md

-# ServerGRIS
+# SpatGRIS2
-ServerGRIS is developed by the Groupe de recherche en immersion spatiale (GRIS) at Université de Montréal.
+SpatGRIS2 is developed by the Groupe de recherche en immersion spatiale (GRIS) at Université de Montréal.
 The software is dedicated to sound spatialization in 2D (plane mode, X and Y axis) and 3D (with vertical mode, Z axis).
-It includes a Speaker Setup design page and the movements are controled by an external OSC source, namely SpatGRIS, a plugin for Audio Unit and VST DAWs.
+It includes a Speaker Setup design page and the movements are controled by an external OSC source, namely ControlGRIS, a plugin for Audio Unit and VST DAWs.
 The Server works on Jack and includes 256 inputs and outputs with as many VU-meters as needed.
 The Server has a 3D and 2D view window and offers the possibility of viewing the sound activity in the 3D window.
 The software is in its development phase and updates are published on a regular basis.

-## Building the ServerGris on Debian (Ubuntu)
+## Building the SpatGRIS2 on Debian (Ubuntu)

 ### Install dependencies